hrithikthakur/snapfix/README.md

 3. Go to **Privacy & Security**
 4. Click on **Accessibility**
 5. Click the lock icon (🔒) at the bottom to make changes (enter password)
-6. **Look for "Electron" in the list** - this is your GrammrFix app
+6. **Look for "Electron" in the list** - this is your SnapFix app
    - The app appears as "Electron" because it's ruInstrument the app with analytics (PostHog, Mixpanel, or barebones logging).nning via the Electron framework
-   - If you build a proper macOS app, it will show as "GrammrFix"
+   - If you build a proper macOS app, it will show as "SnapFix"
 7. Toggle the switch next to **"Electron"** to enable it (switch turns blue/green)
 8. Quit and restart the app for permissions to take effect